tarn-jihas/food-store-search-api/README.md

 If you want to use a standalone Elasticsearch instance, download the version 7.15 from the [Elasticsearch website](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-0)
 Run the following command in the extracted bin folder: `./elasticsearch`

-To run the project with the local elasticsearch instance use the following command from the project's root dir after the elastic saerch instance is up:
+To run the project with the local elasticsearch instance use the following command from the project's root dir after the elasticsaerch instance is up:
 1. `./mvnw dependency:resolve`
 2. `./mvnw spring-boot:run`